 You also didn’t waste money producing a paperback version and paying for book promotion.

 But, of course, the bad news is that your book didn’t get any traction.

 However, you have options.
 The first is to unpublish your ebook.

-There’s a lot you can do to improve a book, so don’t give up.
+You can do a lot to improve a book, so don’t give up.
 Make it better, and then try a new test in a few months.

 There is no guaranteed recipe for success when self-publishing a book.

-But you can take out some of the risks and improve your chances by testing the market before your rush into publishing on Amazon or any other platform.
+But you can take out some risks and improve your chances by testing the market before you rush into publishing on Amazon or any other platform.

 The more you can do to understand what readers want and how you can fulfill that need is going to help you.